Convention Season – Should You Go?

 It’s different when you are actually there.
-We love the time after our workshops when we get to talk to moms and dads face to face and pray with them.
+As many of us have felt with “Zoom Church” services during the stay-home orders, gathering together is an entirely different experience than simply downloading information.
+We love the time after our workshops when we get to talk to moms and dads face-to-face and pray with them.
 You can really get to know the speakers you enjoy – and they can get to know you.

 Often the people who wrote the curriculum you are interested in are right there in the book fair.
-Even if they’re not, there will be knowledgeable folks running each booth, usually people who’ve used those books themselves.
+Most of them are careful to have knowledgeable folks running their booth, usually people who’ve used those books themselves.
 You can talk to other parents there and gain from their experience, and take a look at new things you’ve never even heard of before.

 The best reasons, though, are the divine appointments.
-Cool things happen when you put a few thousand homeschoolers in a building together.
+Cool things happen when you put hundreds of homeschoolers in a building together.
 It happens all the time.
-We see two dads bouncing cranky toddlers in the hall and the dad who’s been worried about high school talks about the teens he’s met there.
+We see two dads bouncing cranky toddlers in the hall and the one who’s been worried about high school talks about the teens he’s met there.
+A group of moms chatters up a storm waiting for a session to start, then settles back happy with some new ideas.
 Teens who’d been restless at home gain a new perspective and a bunch of new friends in the teen sessions.
-A group of moms chatters up a storm waiting for a session to start, then settles back happy with some new ideas.
 Old friends call delighted greetings over stacks of books.
 The energy and joy is amazing!